 Dr Rebecca Brown

 Rebecca Brown is a Research Fellow for the ResIn study based in the Faculty of Medicine at the University of Southampton.
 In 2011, she received a BSc in Biochemistry from the University of Manchester following which she went on to be awarded an MSc in Immunology from Imperial College, London in 2012.
 She has completed her PhD in Clinical Microbiology at Cardiff University during which she has worked closely with Public Health England to monitor epidemiology of Mycoplasma pneumoniae infections, and to develop diagnostics and molecular typing methods for human Mycoplasma species.

 Dr Joseph Fitchett

-Dr Joseph Fitchett is a Frank Knox Fellow in public health and infectious disease epidemiology, focusing on the impact of global policy on vaccines, drugs, and access to heath technologies.
+Dr Joseph Fitchett is a Frank Knox Fellow in public health and infectious disease epidemiology at Harvard University, focusing on the impact of global policy on vaccines, drugs, and access to heath technologies.